Input Parameters

 · Soil Layer Properties

-This tab is mandatory for ‘Multilayered soil analysis’.
+This tab is mandatory for ‘Multilayered Soil Analysis’.

 Soil Properties Tab > Soil Layers Tab > Site Condition